lkco/centreon4Splunk/README.md

 ### Use custom alert actions for Centreon Service Submit Result

 notify_centreon action use Centreon API to submit passive check.
 You must restart Splunk to enable configurations.
+First, configure authentication for API/Rest
 * Copy $SPLUNK_HOME/etc/apps/centreon4splunk/default/alert_actions.conf to $SPLUNK_HOME/etc/apps/centreon4splunk/local directory
 * Edit local/alert_actions.conf and change attribut value
 * param.base_url : URL centreon
 * param.login : A user Centreon with "Reach API Configuration" privilege
 * param.password : The login password

+In Centreon,
+* Create new service using "generic-passive-service-custom" template.
+* Chose a name and attach it to a host.
+* Reload the poller to apply configuration.

+In Splunk,
+* Run the search and click Save As > Alert
+* Set a title and configure the schedule
+* Use trigger action "Centreon Service Submit Result"
+* Set the host and service name
+* Select the status (OK, WARNING, CRITICAL or UNKNOWN)

+If you choose Custom status, you can send a custom field.
+For example $result.fieldname$

 Troubleshooting : See $SPLUNK_HOME/var/log/splunk/notify_centreon.log